ultralytics/ultralytics/docs/en/help/privacy.md

 - **Usage Metrics**: These include how often and in what ways the YOLO Python package is used, preferred features, and typical command-line arguments.
 - **System Information**: General non-identifiable information about the computing environments where the package is run.
 - **Performance Data**: Metrics related to the performance of models during training, validation, and inference.
   This data helps us enhance user experience and optimize software performance.
 Learn more in the [Anonymized Google Analytics](#anonymized-google-analytics) section.

 ### How can I disable data collection in the Ultralytics YOLO package?

 To opt out of data collection, you can simply set `sync=False` in your YOLO settings.
 This action stops the transmission of any analytics or crash reports.
 You can disable data collection using Python or CLI methods:

-!!!
-Example "Update settings"
+!!! example "Update settings"

     === "Python"